EAMehdi/easyDauTeams/README.md

 And get the chromewebdriver for your Chrome version and replace it https://sites.google.com/a/chromium.org/chromedriver/downloads

-3. Add your info and the link script
+3. Add your info and the link inside the script

 Exemple:
 ```Powershell